SQream/sqream_docs/reference/sql/sql_best_practices.rst

 SQream DB best practices
 ***************************

-This topic explains some best practices working with SQream DB.
+This topic explains some best practices of working with SQream DB.

 Table design
 ==============